The Problem + Audience

 No UI existed for "Terms" (invoiced) customers to resolve inaccurate invoices.
 Changes could take weeks to rectify.
 Both the customers and the company were frustrated; the customers had no visibility into the process and the company was losing revenue.
 Often, account suspension was threatened in order to collect payment, lowering customer satisfaction scores.

-The solution–Payments Center first enterprise self-service experience, designed as the model for future payments projects.
+The Payments Center solution–a self-service enterprise experience, designed as the model for all future payments projects.

 Below is the final flow for the invoice change request project I designed.